07947613070

 Close-up of the bride placing the ring on her groom's finger in Chelsea

-Another example is when I am able to capture a variety of photographs, such as this close-up of the exchange of rings.
+Another example is when I can capture various photographs, such as this close-up of the exchange of rings.
 Civil marriages are generally less restrictive than religious ones.

 The registrar smiles at a civil marriage in Peckham, London